msveshnikov/autocode-ai/deepseek.md

-# Deepseek API Integration Documentation
+# Deepseek API Integration Module Documentation

 ## Overview

-`deepseek.js` provides an interface to interact with the Deepseek AI API, enabling text generation capabilities within the project.
-This module serves as a wrapper around the Deepseek API, making it easier to integrate Deepseek's language model capabilities into the larger application.
+`deepseek.js` is a utility module that provides an interface to interact with the Deepseek AI API.
+It's designed to generate text responses using Deepseek's language model through their API service.
+This module is part of a larger project that appears to include various agent-based services and server functionality.

 ## File Location